 The final Virtual Excursions online training session on Thursday 21 July 2020 will present an opportunity for engagement presents to give and receive feedback on their online event proposals, putting everything learned in training Modules 1 & 2 into practice in 10 minute practice sessions.
 Learn more here

-The first Lightening Lunch will take place the following week, from 12-1pm, Friday 29 July.
+The first Lightning Lunch will take place the following week, from 12-1pm, Wednesday 29 July.
 Learn more here

-If you’d like to join a Lightening Lunch, send a short paragraph of your lightning talk idea to email@example.com
+If you’d like to join a Lightning Lunch, send a short paragraph of your lightning talk idea to firstname.lastname@example.org

 - If you’re doing your talk, be ready to respond to people who might have offers of help or advice!